tars-sh/chatgpt-for-english-learning/README.md

 # Main idea of this project
 1. Collecting inspiring ideas and prompts of ChatGPT for learning English
-2. We'll consider to develop an application based on these prompts. contact me if you're interested in joining the development team.
+2. We may consider to develop an application based on these prompts. contact me if you're interested in joining the development team.

 # Scenario.
 Where can ChatGPT help you?
 1. Typing and Discussing